Bradleycorn/resume-android/docs/app/net.bradball.resume.ui.theme/shapes.md

 val MaterialTheme.[shapes](shapes.md): [Shape](-shape/index.md)

-Retuns a [Shape](-shape/index.md) that can be used within the current compose context to set shapes on various elements.
+Returns a [Shape](-shape/index.md) that can be used within the current compose context to set shapes on various elements.